Intermittent Private Information Retrieval with Application to Location Privacy: Canonical Case: two requests

-The lemma is established by a constructive proof, \Ie constructing an admissible $\pb{u|x,s}$ for $x, s \in [K]$ and $u \in \mathcal{P}_K$.
-Instead of showing the detailed proof that can be found in \cite{ONOFF-arxiv}, we present an example to illustrate the basic idea of the algorithmic proof.
+The lemma is established by a constructive proof, i.e., constructing an admissible $\pb{u|x^{(1)},x^{(0)}}$ for $x^{(1)},x^{(0)} \in [K]$ and $u \in \mathscr{P}_K$, provided the given $\pb{x^{(1)}, x^{(0)}}$, or $\pb{x^{(1)}|x^{(0)}}$ (implying that the lemma holds for any initial probability distribution $\pi_0$).
+Instead of showing the detailed proof that can be found in \cite{ONOFF-arxiv}, we present an example to illustrate the basic idea of the construction, or roughly speaking the basic idea of finding some particular feasible solution to the optimization problem \eqref{eq:achievable-LP}.

-\begin{example}
+\subsubsection{Example}